lawrennd/snippets/_dimred/includes/thinking-in-high-dimensions.md

   3. These affects apply to many densities.
 * Let's consider a Gaussian "egg".}

-Such a model seems intuitively appealing.
-When the
-\emph{\gls{expectation_maximization}} approach to optimizing such powerful models was first described by \cite{Dempster:EM77} the statistics community it must have seemed to some that the main remaining challenge for density estimation was principally computational.
-There are, of course, applications for which for which a mixture of Gaussians\index{mixture of Gaussians} is an appropriate model (\emph{e.g.}  low dimensional data).
-Such applications are not the focus of \emph{this} book.
-We are more interested in the failings of the Gaussian mixture\index{mixture of Gaussians}.
+\notes{Such a model seems intuitively appealing.
+When the *expectation maximization* approach to optimizing such powerful models was first described by \cite{Dempster:EM77} the statistics community it must have seemed to some that the main remaining challenge for density estimation was principally computational.
+There are, of course, applications for which for which a mixture of Gaussians\index{mixture of Gaussians} is an appropriate model (e.g.  low dimensional data).
+Such applications are not the focus of *this* lecture.
+We are more interested in the failings of the Gaussian mixture.
 There are two foundation assumptions which underpin this model.
 We described them both in our early appeal to intuition.
-The first assumption is that the data is generated through prototypes\index{data prototypes}.
+The first assumption is that the data is generated through prototypes.
 We will not consider this assumption further.
 We will focus on the second
 assumption: how the prototypes are corrupted to obtain the data we observe.
-For the Gaussian mixture\index{mixture of Gaussians} model the prototypes are corrupted by Gaussian noise with a particular covariance.
+For the Gaussian mixture model the prototypes are corrupted by Gaussian noise with a particular covariance.
 It is this second assumption that we would like to consider first.
 In particular, we are going to examine the special